 \item We consider dimensional reduction of our 3d $\scN=2$ theory to 2d $\scN=(2,2)$ theory.
-The twisted superpotential coincides with the Neumann-Zagier potential \cite{NeumannZagier} of hyperbolic geometry, and the vacuum equations of the 2d $\scN=(2,2)$ theory reproduce the gluing equations of hyperbolic tetrahedra. \end{enumerate}
+The twisted superpotential coincides with the Neumann--Zagier potential \cite{NeumannZagier} of hyperbolic geometry, and the vacuum equations of the 2d $\scN=(2,2)$ theory reproduce the gluing equations of hyperbolic tetrahedra. \end{enumerate}

+Note that our method is different from the existing results in the literature (e.g. \cite{Dimofte:2011ju}).
+Our approach relies on the Heegaard-like decomposition of 3-manifolds.
+This has the advantage of making the connections with the braid group and the mapping class group more direct.
+We also point out that cluster $x$-variables, in addition to the cluster $y$-variables discussed in the literature, play crucial roles in the construction of 3d $\scN=2$ theories.

 The rest of this paper is organized as follows.
-In section \ref{sec.cluster} we derivate an integral expression of our partition functions, based on the formalism of quiver mutations and cluster algebras.
+In section \ref{sec.cluster} we derive an integral expression of our partition functions, based on the formalism of quiver mutations and cluster algebras.
 The combinatorial data is summarized in the mutation network.
 We also write down the associated cluster partition function.
+In section \ref{sec.gauge} we study the 3d $\scN=2$ theory associated with a mutation network.
 In section \ref{sec.3mfd} we explain the geometry of hyperbolic 3-manifolds and their ideal triangulations, associated with a mutation network satisfying certain conditions.
-In section \ref{sec.gauge} we study the 3d $\scN=2$ theory dual to the mutation network.
 The final section (section \ref{sec.conclusion}) summarizes the results and comments on open problems.
 We include three appendices.
 Appendix \ref{sec.dilog} summarizes the properties of the quantum dilogarithm function used in the main text.
 Appendix \ref{sec.brief} summarizes hyperbolic ideal triangulations and gluing equations.
 Appendix \ref{sec.Dehn} explains the effect of the Dehn twist on the triangulation.

 We have tried to make the paper accessible to a wide spectrum of readers, including mathematicians.
-In fact, most of the materials in sections \ref{sec.cluster} and \ref{sec.3mfd} (apart from examples in section \ref{sec.example}) require little prior knowledge of the subject (in physics and in mathematics), and no knowledge of supersymmetric gauge theories are necessary until section \ref{sec.gauge}.
-Readers not interested in 3-manifold cases can skip section \ref{sec.3mfd} and proceed directly to section \ref{sec.gauge}.
+In fact, most of the material in sections \ref{sec.cluster} and \ref{sec.3mfd} (apart from the examples in section \ref{sec.example}) require little prior knowledge of the subject (in physics or in mathematics), and no knowledge of supersymmetric gauge theories are necessary until section \ref{sec.gauge}.
+Readers not interested in 3-manifold cases can skip section \ref{sec.3mfd}.